BOWLS ON THE SPRING POLE LATHE

 WITH KIKO DENZER

-Session 3: Tuesday, June 17th, 5:30 - 8:30 pm
+Session 3: Tuesday, March 24th, 5:30 - 8:30pm (evening)

-The lathe goes back thousands of years, and was the first belt-driven machine.
+The lathe itself goes back thousands of years, and was the first belt-driven machine.
 Ancient Egyptian wall paintings illustrate an early version in which one person pulled a strap wrapped around a wooden stick while another person cut the stick as it spun.
-The Viking model tied the strap to a treadle; the operator’s leg powered the cut on the downward stroke, while a bendy branch provided return power.
+The Viking model tied the strap to a treadle; the operator’s leg powered the cut on the down stroke, while a bendy branch provided return power.
 Perhaps it all started with the ancient process of using hand- and bow-drills to make beads and fire?

 Class Details